Feature Request Process

 When the assessment is completed, the feature may be scheduled and prioritized.
 Scheduling is a somewhat subjective process of translating an assessment.
 The following are the rough guidelines we use:

 - Priority can remain low and may be scheduled for the next maintenance release

 - Priority low; scheduled for next minor release

 - It may be assigned to a developer to work on in a separate branch at the lowest possible priority.

 - If unscheduled for a long time (subjective – how long is too long?), the request will be rejected.

 We try to provide transparency to you during this process.
 This means that if we have classified your feature request as low-priority and unscheduled, we will try to explicitly inform you of this (and why).

 This document is meant to address relatively minor individual feature requests.
-If you need something more significant (something that you think might take a great deal of engineering effort, for example), you probably ought to use the contact form instead and tell us about it.
+If you need something more significant (something that you think might take a great deal of engineering effort, for example), please use the contact form and tell us about it.

 We really do follow this process to create new features.
 For example, the Helm integration for ProGet came from a collaboration with Scott Cusson at Symbotic.
 And power-user Fabrice Mejean helped us created ProGet’s package consumers.